 Best Emerging Actor for Clyde Engle in "Don’t Cry for Me Banks of Wall Street"

 Best Emerging Actress for April Dae Rochon in "I’mma Do Me"

 Best Festival Debut for "Clipping In" performed by Terrence S. Gray

 Best Choreography for "Wolf Red" performed by Elinor Randle, directed by Yorgos Karamalegos

 Best Sound Design for "Behind the Random Denominator" created by Mart Sander

-United Solo is the world’s largest solo theatre festival, and has presented over 600 shows in its six years’ history.
-A number of scripts presented at the festival will be published and included in a special collection of Indie Theater Now, an online library for contemporary plays.
+United Solo is the world’s largest solo theatre festival and has presented over 600 shows in its years of history.
+Several scripts presented at the festival will be published and included in a special collection of Indie Theater Now, an online library for contemporary plays.
 Selected performers will also be invited to perform at the 2016 United Solo Europe, an annual showcase overseas, represented at the awards ceremony by Jakub Biegaj, the Managing Director of Theatre Syrena.

 The festival community supports performing artists in need by fundraising for The Actors Fund throughout the season.
 Two thousand four hundred and twenty dollars have been donated this year and will help the organization fulfill its mission.

 Artists who would like to participate in the United Solo Theatre Festival next year can already submit their applications.
 Detailed information is available at www.unitedsolo.org

 *The winner of the Audience Award was chosen in an online poll, presented in partnership between United Solo and Backstage Magazine.